n1gp/pihpsdr/README.md

 the Verilog file iambic.v over to C and used nanosleep as a timing mechanism.

-This only works using the NEW protocol for now.
+This only works using the NEW protocol for now (see below).
 To use it make sure to unselect "cw keyer internal" and select the mode you prefer.
 The bug mode and straight key are implemented.